Velocidex/velociraptor-docs/content/vql_reference/other/host/_index.md

 You can also specify an external DNS server, causing the query to contact the DNS server for resolving the names.

-NOTE: No caching is currently provided so this may generate a lot of load on DNS servers when scanning many rows.

 ### Example

 The first query resolves through an external DNS server